Starting Lineups for Hornets vs Celtics

 A look at the first five for tonight's game in Charlotte.

-Moments ago, the starting lineups for tonight's game between the Boston Celtics and Charlotte Hornets were announced.
+Moments ago, the starting lineups for today's game between the Boston Celtics and Charlotte Hornets were announced.

 HORNETS